Rounded & Enriched Curriculum

 The Government have set a target that all children in Key Stage 2 should be learning a Foreign Language by 2014.
 In 2009, we decided as a school to move away from a multi-lingual approach, which we do use in International weeks and when it is appropriate in our cross-curricular ‘theme’.

-We have decided that the children will study one language over the six years from year 1 to year 6 – namely Spanish.
-In addition to this they will also study French in year 5 and 6.
+We have decided that the children will study one language over the six years from year 1 to year 6 – namely French.
 This gives the children a good grounding in a language that is currently an option at the secondary school that many of our children transfer to – Hinchingbrooke School in Huntingdon.

-We also look at the culture of Spain and France to develop their understanding of the people and their social conventions.
+We also look at the culture of France to develop their understanding of the people and their social conventions.

 Evelyn Glennie, the world famous percussionist, describes music as ‘our daily medicine which aids far better communication with others and ourselves’.
 As the children progress through Buckden CE School they have many opportunities to experience this for themselves through singing, composing, listening, performing and appraising.